-Bret Swanson is president of Entropy Economics LLC, a strategic insight firm that advises investors and technology companies.
-He is also nonresident senior fellow at the American Enterprise Institute’s technology research program in 2013 and where he contributes to AEIdeas; and visiting fellow at the Krach Institute for Tech Diplomacy at Purdue University.
+Bret Swanson is president of Entropy Economics LLC, a technology research firm that advises institutional investors and technology companies.
+He is also nonresident senior fellow at the American Enterprise Institute, where he helped found the technology research program in 2013 and where he contributes to AEIdeas; and visiting fellow at the Krach Institute for Tech Diplomacy at Purdue University.

 For eight years Swanson advised technology investors as executive editor of the Gilder Technology Report and later was a senior fellow at The Progress & Freedom Foundation, where he directed the Center for Global Innovation.
 Between 2005 and 2020, he was also fellow at the U.S. Chamber of Commerce Foundation, where he studied economic growth and capital markets.

 In previous research, he has presented a new theory of the economic rise of China; projected an “exaflood” of Web video, leading to an estimated 56% compound annual growth of Internet traffic through the year 2015; exposed the deep monetary errors behind the crashes of both 2000 and 2008; anticipated the shale petroleum boom and following drop in energy prices; and advanced a new concept linking information theory and entrepreneurial economics.

-Swanson began his career as an aide to Sen. Richard Lugar and was then as an economic analyst for former Rep. Jack Kemp.
+Swanson began his career as an aide to Sen. Richard Lugar and was then an economic analyst for former Rep. Jack Kemp.
 He studied economics at Princeton University and now lives in Zionsville, Indiana, with his wife and four children.